-Thank you for your consideration of this important request.
-We look forward to working with you and your colleagues to advance regulations and subregulatory initiatives in this area.
-If you have any questions, please feel free to contact any of the co-chairs of the Technology & Telecommunications and Rights Task Force listed below.
+We look forward to working with you and your colleagues to advance regulations in this area.
+If you have any questions, please feel free to contact any of the co-chairs of the Technology & Telecommunications and Rights Task Forces listed below.